This dissertation was written as a summative part of my undergraduate studies at the London School of Economics.

-In general, researchers attempt to standardise language across corpora, by changing acronyms to words, etc. However, I could not be confident that a simple ‘find and replace’ in the data would maintain the integrity of the corpus.
+In general, researchers attempt to standardise language across corpora by changing acronyms to words, etc. However, I could not be confident that a simple ‘find and replace’ in the data would maintain the integrity of the corpus.
 As an example, the Monetary Policy Committee is also referred to as ‘the committee’ and ‘the MPC’.
-However, there are multiple committees referenced in the corpus, meaning a simple replacement of the word ‘committee’ would be inappropriate.
+However, there are multiple committees referenced in the corpus meaning a simple replacement of the word ‘committee’ would be inappropriate.
 Moreover, MPC could also be referring to a different abbreviated term; in economics literature ‘mpc’ can mean ‘marginal propensity to consume’, for example.
-Thus, to maintain coherence in the text, I left all abbreviated terms and acronyms in place.
-This did not seem to hinder the analysis significantly, as many of these terms still gained high Chi2 values in the results.
+To maintain coherence in the text I left all abbreviated terms and acronyms in place.
+This did not seem to hinder the analysis significantly as many of these terms still gained high Chi2 values in the results.

 Appendix 3: Classifying Adam Posen

 Adam Posen was not included in the original Hix et al. (2010) dataset; he was appointed in 2009, and their dataset finishes in 2008.
-I used this dataset as a starting point for my analysis as it initially provided a simple way of understanding members’ preferences, but, this meant Posen needed to be included in one of the three catagories.
-Ultimately, my results were unlikely to significantly change based on where Posen was classified, as I was interested in individuals, and so a rough classification was deemed sufficient for this paper.
+I used this dataset as a starting point for my analysis as it initially provided a simple way of understanding members’ preferences but this meant Posen needed to be included in one of the three catagories.
+Ultimately, my results were unlikely to significantly change based on where Posen was classified as I was interested in individuals, so a rough classification was deemed sufficient for this paper.